krivard/codalab-worksheets-wiki/User_Participating-in-a-competition.md

     On this page you can make new submissions, and see previous submissions for each phase in the competition.

 1. Click **Submit Results...**.
 You will be prompted to select a submission bundle (.zip archive).
 Locate the bundle you want to submit and click **Open** to upload your submission.
+When uploading is complete the details will be displayed.

     ![](images/comp-submit-3.png)